-On July 1 the new Aged Care Standards were officially adopted and Aged Care staff and administrators are already undergoing audits to ensure the standards are being met.
+On July 1 the new aged care standards were officially adopted and aged care staff and administrators are already undergoing audits to ensure the standards are being met.

-We recently attended an IHHC seminar where Lainie Lynch, the Quality Consultant of Hospitality for the Salvation Army Aged Care in Australia, spoke.
+We recently attended an IHHC seminar where Lainie Lynch, the Quality Consultant of Hospitality for the Salvation Army aged care in Australia, spoke.

 Lainie’s talk focused on the key areas of the new standards which are now coming under the spotlight in the recent audits, and outlined some of the innovations the Salvation Army are implementing in their facilities as a response to the standards.

-One of the main things for Aged Care Chef managers to note is the importance of consciously documenting the requests from residents, and recommendations from health professionals.
+One of the main things for aged care chef managers to note is the importance of consciously documenting the requests from residents, and recommendations from health professionals.
 Where each one is in compliance with the new standards, they may not be compatible with each other.

 As an example, Standard 1: Consumer Dignity and Choice carries the following consumer outcome: